zplus11/MGroups/README.md

 # MGroups

-Finite Group Theory in Mathematica; documentation awaited.
+Finite Group Theory in Mathematica.
+See [Documentation.pdf](Documentation.pdf) for a complete manual.

 Licensed under the MIT license.
 See [LICENSE](LICENSE).